gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 After you run the Galaxy tool, you will see `GeneSet object from MSigDB/KEGG` in the `History`.
 When the color turns green, it means that the execution command of the tool has been successfully completed.
 If the color is red, there is a problem with the set parameters.

-The `GeneSet object from MSigDB/KEGG` is the gene sets of human from KEGG.
-Click `edit attributes` can change its name, information, annotation, database, number of comment lines and other attributes.
+The `GeneSet object from MSigDB/KEGG` contains the gene sets for humans from KEGG.
+Click `edit attributes` to change its name, information, annotation, database, number of comment lines and other attributes.

 <img src="using-galaxy-gsa.assets/image-20210713102151139.png" alt="image-20210713102151139" style="zoom:67%;" />

-Here we change its name as `KEGG GeneSet entrez-id`.
+Here we change its name to `KEGG GeneSet entrez-id`.

 <img src="using-galaxy-gsa.assets/image-20210713104148672.png" alt="image-20210713104148672" style="zoom:67%;" />

-Similarly, we can get the gene sets with symbol ID from MSigDB.
-Setting as:
+Similarly, we can get the gene sets with symbol ID from MSigDB:

 > **KEGG or MSigDB**: MSigDB
 >